mbareford/container-blogs/hpc_container_factory.md

 A Container Factory for HPC
 ===========================

-This blog post follows on from a previous article entitled [HPC Containers?](hpc_containers.md)
+This blog post follows on from a previous article entitled "[HPC Containers?](hpc_containers.md)".

 We turn now to the container factory, the environment within which containers are first created and then customised for various HPC platforms.
 The container factory is a standalone machine providing root-level access.
 It runs on the